clay plaster

 Clay occurs naturally in a range of colors and can also be tinted with pigments to create an almost unlimited color palette.
 Clay also has the ability to effectively store extra moisture and can help moderate indoor humidity.
 Clay plasters are very user-friendly and are easy to repair if damaged or to re-coat when a new color is desired.

-Clay plaster is a particularly good choice for straw bale walls because of its high vapor permeability.
+Clay plaster can be used on almost any wall in a new or existing home, but it is a particularly good choice for straw bale walls because of its high vapor permeability.
 Moisture is a bale’s enemy, so plasters that allow water vapor to escape are essential.

 Clay plaster can be a very environmentally friendly, low-impact way to finish walls.
 Unfired clay has low embodied energy (the energy that goes into making a product) and can often be sourced locally, lowering the energy required for shipping.
 The lovely red plaster shown here was made from clay-rich earth dug from the building site.
 Only small amendments were needed to make a superior interior finish plaster.